uri-library-data-services/iassist-preview/content/blog/e-science-portal-new-england-librarians-research-data-management-links.md

-[e-Science Portal for New England Librarians](http://esciencelibrary.umassmed.edu/index) has been gathering comprehensive resources links to keep librarians updated about e-Science issues and library\'s new roles and functions.
-There is a
-\"Data Management\" section of the portal gathering publications, guides, tools, and other resources falling under the following general data management topics:
+[e-Science Portal for New England Librarians](http://esciencelibrary.umassmed.edu/index) has been gathering comprehensive resources links to keep librarians updated about e-Science issues and library's new roles and functions.
+There is a "Data Management" section of the portal gathering publications, guides, tools, and other resources falling under the following general data management topics: